 Backstory and Context

-Geologically, Cades Cove is a type of valley known as a "limestone window," in which weather and time wear away limestone, leaving a flat land valley surface and rich, fertile soil, attractive to native American populations as a seasonal hunting camp and to early Anglo settlers for farming.
+Geologically, Cades Cove is a type of valley known as a "limestone window” which means the weather and time rust away the limestone leaving a flat land valley surface and rich, fertile soil attractive to Native American populations as a seasonal hunting camp and to early Anglo settlers for farming.

-The earliest white settlement in the area was established in 1818, with the Oliver and Tipton families setting up cottages . and the Cable family erecting a series of dikes and sluices to drain the swampy land for more permanent and larger agriculture.
-By 1850, the population of the area was 671, and by that time various religious, economic, agricultural, and cultural institutions (a church, post office, a grist mill) had been established, making Cades Cove an early piece of civilization in the Smoky Mountains.
+The earliest white settlement in the area was established in 1818 with the Oliver and Tipton families setting up cottages and the Cable family erecting a series of dikes and sluices to drain the swampy land for more permanent and larger agriculture.
+By 1850, the population of the area was 671 and by that time, various religious, economic, agricultural, and cultural institutions (exs. a church, post office, a grist mill) had been established in the area already.
+This made Cades Cove an early piece of civilization in the Great Smoky Mountains.